Hatch Chile Peppers are a key ingredient in a lot of New Mexican food

 This petroglyph is definitely a bird!

-Tips: Parking is $1 during the week and $2 on weekends.
+Entrance Fee: Entry is free but parking is $1.00 during the week and $2.00 on weekends.
 There isn’t a lot of parking so another good reason to go early.
-Open at 8:30 am and closes at 4:30 pm (might vary throughout the year so check the website).

 If you plan to visit several of the U.S. National Parks during the year, consider purchasing the America Is Beautiful Pass.